sts10/sts10.github.io/_posts/2018-01-05-switching-to-linux.markdown

 ## Should I Switch to Linux?

 First off, I have glossed over a lot of little tricky things I had to either know or do to feel comfortable using Linux.
 I'm really glad I took a year to learn about little things, like the difference between X Org and [Wayland](https://en.wikipedia.org/wiki/Wayland_%28display_server_protocol%29), the pros and cons of Nvidia drivers, what a [PPA](https://askubuntu.com/questions/4983/what-are-ppas-and-how-do-i-use-them) is and how they're different from snaps, etc..
 And I'm also glad that I was already comfortable using a terminal (as we saw, even installing software sometimes requires using the command line.
 While many distros, including Pop!\_OS, have GUI software stores similar to Apple's App Store (except that EVERYTHING IS FREE), I'm not sure I can recommend Linux to users who have never touched a command line.)

-In general I'm glad I was able to deal with a little messiness, to not be too pissed when something breaks and I need to Google an error message with the faith that someone has had it before and recorded how they fixed it, so I can colve it without an appointment at the Apple Genius Bar and maybe learn something about computers in the process.
+In general I'm glad I was able to deal with a little messiness, to not be too pissed when something breaks and I need to Google an error message with the faith that someone has had it before and recorded how they fixed it, so I can solve it without an appointment at the Apple Genius Bar and maybe learn something about computers in the process.

-It's pretty great to be at least a little more free.
+It's pretty great to be at least a little more free, blooming a few more colors.